kean/Nuke/Documentation/NukeExtensions.docc/ImageViewExtensions.md

     placeholder: UIImage(named: "placeholder"),
     transition: .fadeIn(duration: 0.33)
 )
-Nuke.loadImage(with: url, options: options, into: imageView)
+NukeExtensions.loadImage(with: url, options: options, into: imageView)
 ```

 > Tip: The extensions have a limited set of options.
 If you need more, check out `LazyImageView` from **NukeUI**.